sxergiu/app-irian/README.md

 ### Utils
 - Backend uses JWT_SECRET as local environment variable for tokens
-- MinIO uses default credentials (minioadmin found in application.poperties) and must be running at localhost:9000
+- MinIO uses default credentials (minioadmin found in application.poperties) and must be running at localhost:9000, ensure a bucket with name ***exports*** exists
 - GoogleMaps uses a secret apiKey, not so secret mapId for map display and googleplacesapi for selecting address
 - create Frontend/environments/environment.ts containing
 <pre> js export const environment = { production: false,googleMapsApiKey: 'YOUR_GOOGLE_MAPS_API_KEY_HERE'}; </pre>

 ---